gatsbyjs/gatsby/docs/blog/2019-09-26-gatsby-perf/index.md

 ![WebPagetest v1](./images/v1-webpagetest.png)

-Armed with the powerful combo of Lighthouse, Webpagetest, and a knowledge of some useful performance terms like TTI, we can now shift into a discussion of the changes in Gatsby v2 that _improve_ performance over Gatsby v1 in meaningful, real-world ways.
+Armed with the powerful combo of Lighthouse, WebPagetest, and a knowledge of some useful performance terms like TTI, we can now shift into a discussion of the changes in Gatsby v2 that _improve_ performance over Gatsby v1 in meaningful, real-world ways.
 We'll come back to both of these tools as it relates to the Gatsby v2 site to actually _prove_ that we've improved performance over our Gatsby v1 baseline!

 ## Improving upon Gatsby v1

-Gatsby v1 was in many ways an experiment to prove out some meaningful ideas.
-Injecting content at _build time_ from remote data sources with GraphQL.
-Statically rendering React components to HTML to maximize performance and SEO.
-Static site generation _and_ app-like functionality with React hydration.
-A pluggable and extensible architecture to augment and enhance Gatsby's base feature set and give Gatsby superpowers.
+Gatsby v1 was in many ways an experiment to prove out some meaningful ideas:

+- Injecting content at _build time_ from remote data sources with GraphQL
+- Statically rendering React components to HTML to maximize performance and SEO
+- Static site generation _and_ app-like functionality with React hydration
+- A pluggable and extensible architecture to augment and enhance Gatsby's base feature set and give Gatsby superpowers.

 [Pull data from Wordpress at build time][gatsby-source-wordpress]?
 Sure.
 [Author your application in Typescript][gatsby-plugin-typescript]?
 Seems reasonable.
 All this while maintaining sane and optimized defaults to truly squeeze every ounce of performance out of your application.

 Gatsby v2 set out to build upon this solid foundation, while focusing on improvements in speed and developer experience.

 ### Speed improvements